Barnab1/SundayText/README.md

-# SundayText
+# What is SundayText for you ?
-Hi friend 🖐️, here is a simple browser App a build to read and meditate on Sunday Text due to my company restrictions
+Hi friend 🖐️, here is a simple browser App a build to read and meditate on Catholic Sunday Text

-## Genesis
+## Why SundayText ?
-The idea to start SundayText came to me when I could not any more read Sunday Text on christian websites due to my company's system restrictions.
+The idea to start SundayText came to me when I could not any more read Sunday Text on christian websites due to some restrictions I used at work.

-## Core features 🎇
+## How this project can help you ? 🎇
-Presently SundayText will help reading for coming sunday:
+SundayText will help reading for coming sunday:

  * First Text,
  * Second Text,
  * Gospel
  * Few comments

- ## Contributions

- I welcome every contributions to extend the project even further I can even think
+ ## How can you get started ?